krakend/krakend-documentation/backends/lambda.md

     -v "$PWD:/etc/krakend" {{< product image >}}:{{< product latest_version >}}
 {{< /terminal >}}

+### Header forwarding
+**The official library of AWS has a limitation preventing KrakenD to send any headers**, yet it is not possible to forward them even when you add them under `input_headers`.

+If you require such a functionality you should create a custom payload ([like this one](https://github.com/awsdocs/aws-lambda-developer-guide/blob/main/sample-apps/nodejs-apig/event.json)) with additional data containing the headers (and anything else than the body itself).

 ## Example: Associate a lambda to a backend